ome/omero-guide-introduction/docs/data-management.rst

 #.
 In the ``Preview`` tab in the right-hand panel, you can also view the Image.

 #.
-For multi-plane images, sliders allow you to move through Z or Time dimensions.
+For multi-plane Images, sliders allow you to move through Z or Time dimensions.

 #.
 Viewing Images **does not** download the whole Image to the client.
 Only the viewed Image plane is rendered from the original Image file on the server and sent back to the OMERO.web client.